tumaer/SciML/_sources/lecture/rnn.md

 align: center
 name: rnn_seq2seq
 ---
-Encoder-Decoder RNN for sequence to sequence task (Source: {cite}`murphy2022`, Chapter 15)
+Encoder-Decoder RNN for sequence-to-sequence task (Source: {cite}`murphy2022`, Chapter 15)
 ```

 #### Aligned Sequences

 We begin by examining the case for $T'=T$, i.e. with the same length of input-, and output-sequences.
-In this case  we have to predict one label per location, and can hence modify our existing RNN for this task
+In this case,  we have to predict one label per location and can hence modify our existing RNN for this task

 $$
 p(y_{1:T}| x_{1:T}) = \sum_{h_{1:T}} \prod^{T}_{t=1} p(y_{t}|h_{t}) \mathbb{I}(h_{t} = f(h_{t-1}, x_{t}))